alexrios/MWM/README.md

 # MWM

-Tiling window manager for macOS.
-Implements window management logic in Zig with macOS integration in Swift.
+MWM (Mac Window Manager) is an experimental tiling window manager for macOS.

 ## Features